Beata Kurkul: Art

 Some of Beata's pictures became significantly more popular than others, for example "Daddy's daughter" (picture of a border guard with his little daughter), "Life goes on" (picture of a girl in a border guard's beret), "Defending the border" (picture of three border guards and a dog next to a border marker), "Paladin" (drawing of a soldier with a sword) or "Paramedics" (picture of a military paramedic with angel wings).

-In 2021, the publishing house "Vydavnytstvo" published the comic book "On a big land", which tells a story about return of a Ukrainian soldier back to civilian life after being wounded.
+In 2021, the publishing house "Vydavnytstvo" published the comic book "On a big land", which tells a story about the return of a Ukrainian soldier back to civilian life after being wounded.
 The drawings for this book were made by Beata Kurkul.
 Before that, in 2020, two compilation albums of her works were published: "Always on guard" and "Four Elements of the Border".

 On 25 August 2015, at the Krasna Talivka checkpoint, a monument was opened dedicated to four border guards who died in a battle with a Russian reconnaissance group exactly one year before.
 Beata Kurkul developed a sketch of this monument.

 In 2022 she gained even bigger popularity when she published drawings about the war in Ukraine, created by her using Midjourney neural network.
+According to Beata herself, she does not strive for photorealism in her works, it is more important for her to convey emotions and an atmosphere.
+For this, for example, she often uses mythological or magical motifs.

 Although she is often called a Lithuanian artist, she identifies herself as a Ukrainian artist: